alisaitsahiner1/EscapeFredy/README.md

 # 🏰 Escape Fredy

 **Escape Fredy** is an action-packed escape game set in a castle environment.
 The player's goal is to overcome various obstacles and guards to escape from the castle.
-With keys, upgrades, and a cleverly designed combat system, the game offers a strategy-driven experience.
+With keys, upgrades, and a cleverly designed combat system, the game offers a strategy-driven experience!

 ---